reinersr/final_project/README.md

 ## Luby Algorithm

 Luby algorithm is used to get the Maximal Independent Set (MIS).
 By changing the vertices to edges we get the maximal matching of the graph.
-The algorithm terminates in O(log n) rounds with high probability.

 Consider the algorithm of this form for G = (V, E):
    1. I = ∅, G' = G <br>